2023 Best Value Area Studies Schools in the Middle Atlantic Region

 Out-of-state tuition fees for undergraduate students at Georgetown are $59,957 per year.

-Full Area Studies at Georgetown University Report
+Read full report on Area Studies at Georgetown University

-With a ranking of #7, La Salle University did quite well on this year’s best value schools for area studies students.
+La Salle University did quite well in this year’s ranking of the best value schools for area studies students.
+It came in at #7 on the list.
 La Salle is a small private not-for-profit school located in the city of Philadelphia.

-The average tuition and fees for an out-of-state undergraduate student at La Salle are $33,150 a year.
+La Salle undergraduate students pay an average of $33,150 in tuition and fees each year.
 Area Studies majors at La Salle take out an average of $27,000 in student loans while working on their egree.

-University of Maryland - College Park did quite well in this year’s ranking of the best value schools for area studies students.
-It came in at #8 on the list.
-UMCP is a fairly large public school located in the suburb of College Park.
+With a ranking of #8, University of Maryland - College Park did quite well on this year’s best value schools for area studies students.
+UMCP is a very large public school located in the large suburb of College Park.

 In addition to its great value ranking, UMCP is in the top 10% of all schools on our Best Area Studies Schools in the Middle Atlantic Region list.